zhanglitga/zhanglitga.github.io/index.md

 <img src="https://zhanglitga.github.io/zhangli.JPG" class="floatpic" width="360" height="480">

-**Li Zhang**, male, born in 1991, holds a Ph.D. degree and is a senior engineer at the [Institute of Geophysical and Geochemical Exploration of the Chinese Academy of Geological Sciences(IGGE, CAGS)](http://www.igge.cgs.gov.cn/).
+**Li Zhang**, male, born in 1991, holds a Ph.D. degree and currently serves as a senior engineer at the [Institute of Geophysical and Geochemical Exploration of the Chinese Academy of Geological Sciences(IGGE, CAGS)](http://www.igge.cgs.gov.cn/).
-He is specializes in researching the macro-distribution patterns, enrichment mechanisms and biogeochemical cycling of soil elements.
-He used national land geochemical survey data and various data analysis methods explored the state of soil quality, element distribution, driving factors of soil elements and the ecological risks and health risks of heavy metal in a typical high geological background areas of Southwest China to serve land resource management, soil pollution prevention and control, and protection and utilization of cultivated land.
+He specializes in researching the macro-distribution patterns, enrichment mechanisms, and biogeochemical cycling of soil elements.
+Utilizing national land geochemical survey data and employing various data analysis methods, he has explored the state of soil quality, element distribution, driving factors of soil elements, as well as the ecological and health risks associated with heavy metals in typical high geological background areas of Southwest China.
+Li Zhang's contributions serve the fields of land resource management, soil pollution prevention and control.
-Li Zhang has a wealth of scientific research achievements.
-He has undertaken 5 research projects; published 15 peer-reviewed papers, obtained 3 utility model patents, and published 1 geochemical atlas.

 ## Academic Background

-**<font color='red'>[Highlight]</font> ** I will do Postdoc research soon at Karlsruhe Institute of Technology.
+**<font color='red'>[Highlight]</font> ** I will be commencing my Postdoctoral research at the Karlsruhe Institute of Technology soon.

 - **Nov 2022 - Present:** Senior Engineer at Institute of Geophysical and Geochemical Exploration, Chinese Academy of Geological Science
 - **Aug 2020 - Nov 2022:** Engineer at Institute of Geophysical and Geochemical Exploration, Chinese Academy of Geological Science